 It only makes sense to exercise your options if they have a value, or the exercise price of your stock option is lower than the stock’s current market price.
 Once your options are “in the money,” there are other elements to consider when deciding when to exercise.
 If your income for the year already puts you in a high tax bracket, or additional income from exercising stock options could push you into a higher income tax bracket, you may want to delay exercising or spread exercising over a few years.

 There is a lot to consider regarding equity compensation and how best to handle concentrated stock positions.
-To find out more about these strategies, stay tuned for our next blog on this topic or speak to your financial advisor for additional investment management advice.
+To find out more about these strategies, refer to our blog that provides more detailed information or speak to your financial advisor for additional investment management advice.